Michael-Siglap/michael-batch19/README.md

-# Project assigment for batch 19
+# Project assigment for batch 19 - The best one yet!
 ## Project #2 on CI/CD

 This repo sets down the following automated actions.